ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--o11y-200-attributes--main/03-adding-span-attributes/assignment.md

 3. Click on the `Explorer` tab
 4. Copy
     ```kql
-    labels.com_example_customer_id : "l.hall"
+    attributes.com.example.customer_id : "l.hall"
     ```
     into the `Filter your data using KQL syntax` search bar toward the top of the Kibana window
 5. Click `Search`
 6. Click on the parent transaction `POST /trade/request` toward the top of the waterfall graph
 7. A flyout panel will open on the right, showing all of the metadata associated with the span.
-Note the presence of `labels.com_example_customer_id`.
+Note the presence of `attributes.com.example.customer_id`.

 Ah-ha!
 This is clearly a much cleaner approach to definitively searching for customer id than relying on text matching.

 8. Scroll down and click on the failed `SELECT trades.trades` child span
 9. A flyout panel will open on the right, showing all of the metadata associated with the span.
-Note the lack of the label `labels.com_example_customer_id`.
+Note the lack of the label `attributes.com.example.customer_id`.

 Unfortunately, _this_ span (which covers interactions with the database) _isn't_ labeled with `com.example.customer_id`.
 We only labeled one span (`POST /trade/request`), and while that is ultimately a parent of this span, labels applied to the parent are not applied to their children.